Forum Dvorah 2.0 – Forum Dvorah’s Mentorship Program

 The purpose of the project is to promote women who are in mid-level management positions, with at least three years experience in the fields of national security and foreign policy, by creating a professional and social network for Forum 2.0 members; and between them and the more senior Forum Dvorah members – harnessing the experience and network of those women who have already paved the way.

-To date, we have held six sessions of Forum 2.0.
+Our Forum Dvorah 2.0 sessions are held approx. once every two months.
 The content of the meetings was adapted to suit the requests made by the participants themselves (via a questionnaire and conversations we held with them).
 Following are a few examples of the content discussed in the meetings:

 Round table discussions on issues such as understanding inter-organizational politics as a lever for advancement, moving from one sector to another (public-private), requesting a raise, and more.